Scuba Diving Equipment To Rent or to Buy

 Mask:

-If you wear glasses or contact lenses then you can buy a mask fitted with corrective lenses meaning that you can always dive with perfect vision.
-Prescription mask are quite affordably and are produced by most of the large manufacturers.
+If you wear glasses or contact lenses, you can purchase a mask with corrective lenses, allowing you to dive with perfect vision.
+Prescription masks are quite affordable and are offered by most major manufacturers.

 Prices: $30 – $200